Anonymous-Humanoid/chromium-extension-eval-sample/README.md

 - Optionally, pin the extension to the toolbar
 - Go to an HTTP/HTTPS web page, such as [`example.com`](https://example.com)
 - Click on the extension icon from the extension toolbar
+- A script will be run in that page, followed by the extension's service worker
 - The output will be displayed across the website's developer console and the extension's service worker console.